Skip to content

 • Omada - State Of Identity Governance (2025) - Focuses on the state of identity governance in large organizations, leveraging insights from a survey of IT and business leaders.
 Despite increased cybersecurity funding, organizations struggle with high IGA total cost of ownership and persistent excessive access permissions, driving a demand for modern cloud-based, AI-driven solutions to automate manual processes.

-• SailPoint - Horizons of Identity Security (2024) - Explores the evolving landscape of identity security, emphasizing its role in mitigating cyber risks while enhancing business value and productivity.
+• Sailpoint - Horizons Of Identity Security (2025) - Examines the evolving landscape of identity security and organizational maturity, highlighting its transformation from foundational control to a critical security frontier.
 Key findings highlight the potential for strategic investments to improve security posture and deliver higher returns, particularly among organizations demonstrating advanced maturity levels.

 Penetration Testing